alekart/Angular6-json-schema-form/README.md

 export class AppModule { }
 ```

+Four framework modules are currently included, the import is the same as above :

+* MaterialDesignFrameworkModule — Material Design
+* Bootstrap3FrameworkModule — Bootstrap 3
+* Bootstrap4FrameworkModule — Bootstrap 4
+* NoFrameworkModule — plain HTML (for testing)

 It is also possible to load multiple frameworks and switch between them at runtime, like the example playground on GitHub.
 But most typical sites will just load one framework.

 ## Using Angular JSON Schema Form